mindsers/yabf/README.md

 app.declare(MainController, [MailService])
 ```

-For more details, please refer to the [wiki](https://github.com/Mindsers/yabf/wiki) or [docs files](https://github.com/Mindsers/yabf/tree/master/docs).
+For more details, please refer to the [wiki](https://github.com/Mindsers/yabf/wiki) or [docs files](https://github.com/Mindsers/yabf/tree/develop/docs).

+## Contribution

+Contributions to the source code of *Yabf* are welcomed and greatly appreciated.
+For help on how to contribute in this project, please refer to [How to contribute to *Yabf*](https://github.com/Mindsers/yabf/blob/develop/CONTRIBUTING.md).

 ## Support